Skip to content

 - Created a [Data Warehouse deployment](/data-warehouse/how-to/create-deployment/)

-2. Click the name of the Data Warehouse deployment you want to connect to an application.
+2. Click the name of the Data Warehouse deployment you want to connect to.
 The overview tab of the deployment displays.

 3. Click the **Actions** button in the top-right corner of the page.
 A drop-down menu displays.